Negative Theater

 Negative Theater, a European-only CD, is the fifth solo album released by Ric Ocasek.

 Negative Theater was originally intended to be Ocasek's fourth solo effort, consisting of a double CD and a book of poetry.
 However, in North America, Reprise Records declined to release the CD in Ocasek's original form.
-Instead, the company took 7 tracks from Ocasek's project, and had him record 7 additional tracks with producer Mike Shipley.
+Instead, the company took seven tracks from Ocasek's project, and had him record seven additional tracks with producer Mike Shipley.
 The resulting record was issued as Quick Change World in North America only.

-For European release, Negative Theater was issued as a 15-track CD.
-It included 7 tracks that were issued on Quick Change World, and 8 tracks that are exclusive to this album.
+For European release, Negative Theater was issued as a fifteen track CD.
+It included the seven "Left Side" tracks that were issued on Quick Change World, and eight tracks that are exclusive to this album.